 The lifespan of the road structure is enhanced by preventing saturation of the roadway aggregate and subgrade.
 Wick drains are required to be installed directly under the curb and gutter at the lowest point of the subgrade along both sides of the roadway prior to placement of the aggregate subbase.
-All wick drains must connect to catchbasins or catchbasin manholes as shown in the Construction Specifications.
+All wick drains must connect to catchbasins or catchbasin manholes as shown in the Construction Specifications for Urban areas.
+Rural areas must have a minimum depth of ditch adjacent to the road structure to prevent saturation as per the Standard Details.